How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have presented a systematic study on the coverage measures of chemical space in the context of drug discovery.
 The core contribution of this study is a novel evaluation framework for selecting proper coverage measures.
-Using the proposed framework, we have identified a new coverage measure, \textrm{\#Circles}, that is superior to existing heuristic measures commonly used in the drug discovery literature.
+Using the proposed framework, we have identified a new chemical space coverage measure, \textrm{\#Circles}, which is superior to existing heuristic measures commonly used in the drug discovery literature.
 We have also quantitatively compared molecular databases and ML-based generation models in terms of \textrm{\#Circles}.
 The results suggest that many ML-based generation models fail to explore a larger chemical space compared to virtual screening, since they tend to exploit locally instead of exploring widely.

 Measuring the chemical space is a fundamental problem in drug discovery.
 Our work in this direction opens even more research questions that are worth investigating in the future.
 For example, it would be interesting to design and evaluate more chemical space measures under our framework.
 Moreover, the newly suggested objective for molecular generation (Equation \ref{eq:constrained}) inspires further study, since it is computationally challenging as a combinatorial constrained optimization problem.
-In general, the proposed chemical space measures and the generic measure selection framework also can be applied to other domains such as text generation and image generation.
+In general, the proposed chemical space measures and the generic measure selection framework are not restricted to the application of drug discovery, but can also be used in other domains, such as material design, science of science, and text or image generation.